 Students also produce one piece of coursework which makes up 20% of their final grade.
 It is on the Civil Rights Movement in America over a 100 year period.

-History students have been lucky enough to go on several trips which directly link to their programmes of study.
-In recent years students have visited Vietnam and Germany as well as trips to the Battlefields in France and Belgium.
+History students have gone on several trips which directly link to their programmes of study.
+In recent years students have visited Vietnam and Germany as well as trips to the Battlefields and to Auschwitz in Poland.
 At GCSE, we visit Whitechapel annually for a walking tour to support the learning for our Crime and Punishment environment case study on Jack the Ripper.